madtomic/Maintenance-Manager--CB-Plugin/README.md

 **Important: Please read carefully...**

-To set up Maintenance Manager, simply download the jar file and put it into "plugins" folder, then, follow the instructions below.
+To set up Maintenance Manager, simply download the jar file and put it into "plugins" folder!

-*SigarSmoke.jar and all sigar libraries are required to make /cpu and /ram possible.
-If you want a proof of what it is doing, check out the sources [here] (https://github.com/JeremGamer/Maintenance-Manager--CB-Plugin/tree/master/io/github/jeremgamer/sigarsmoke)!*

-Run the server for the first time with MaintenanceManager and then try /cpu command.
-If it returns null ("CPU used at null%", highly probable), go to the config.yml and go to the section named "waitTime".
-The default value is 650 (milliseconds).
-Increase this value until the **/cpu** and **/ram** commands work properly.
-Caution, the value must be an integer!
-You can modify it without having to restart or reload the server using **/maintenance reload**.
-Then, delete smokeAnswer.yml each time your try fails.

 And now enjoy the uniqueness of MaintenanceManager!